Executive Incentive Benefits Consulting

 Are you looking for ways to reward and incentivize your top performers?
-Houghton Financial Partners has years of experience building executive benefit plans that target and incentivize critical objectives for both employers and employees.
+Houghton Financial Partners is an expert in executive incentive benefits consulting that targets and incentivizes critical objectives for both employers and employees.
 Depending on your company goals and how you want to incentivize a specific employee, some plans may work better than others.
 We have developed both cash plans, including insurance options, profit sharing, and vacation plans, as well as balance sheet plans such as supplemental retirement plans, deferred comp plans, and various stock plans (even for private companies).
-Fortunately, there are many options, and Houghton can create a plan that will help you and your key players reach and celebrate milestones in your business.
+Fortunately, there are many options, and Houghton can create a custom employee incentive plan that will help you and your key players reach and celebrate milestones in your business.

 Tying executive compensation to performance inspires buy-in from that employee and helps you retain top performers who will drive the success of your company.

 A 162 Executive Bonus plan lets companies provide life insurance or disability income insurance to essential executives using tax-deductible dollars.
 Normally, insurance policies are owned by the executives and are paid for through cash bonuses.
 The executive has all of the ownership rights of the policy, including the right to name his or her own beneficiary(ies) and to access the policy cash values (except when a Restricted Executive Bonus Arrangement is used).

 Bonused amounts are tax-deductible to the business if the bonuses are considered reasonable compensation.
 Generally, the executive will pay tax on the benefit, unless the employer chooses to structure the benefit so that the executive receives an additional cash bonus to cover the cost of tax for the plan.
 As an added benefit to the executive, beneficiaries (when the death benefit is triggered) can often receive the income tax-free.